Professor of French and Chair, Department of Modern Languages and Literatures, Director of Women's and Gender Studies

-Toman has also directed four collections of essays, Defying the Global Language: Perspectives in Ethnic Studies (Teneo, 2013), a special issue on women, war, and conflict for Women’s Studies International Forum (2009), a volume on women, activism, and the arts for Al-Raida, the journal of The Institute for Women’s Studies of the Arab World (2009), and a collection entitled, On Evelyne Accad: Essays in Literature, Feminism, and Cultural Studies (2007) prefaced by Nawal El Saadawi.
+Toman has also directed five collections of essays, Capital Culture (La Doxa, 2019), Defying the Global Language: Perspectives in Ethnic Studies (Teneo, 2013), a special issue on women, war, and conflict for Women’s Studies International Forum (2009), a volume on women, activism, and the arts for Al-Raida, the journal of The Institute for Women’s Studies of the Arab World (2009), and a collection entitled, On Evelyne Accad: Essays in Literature, Feminism, and Cultural Studies (2007) prefaced by Nawal El Saadawi.

 An accomplished translator, Toman has translated several books, short stories, and poetry including the first novel written by an African woman, Thérèse Kuoh-Moukoury’s Rencontres essentielles (Essential Encounters) that appeared in the MLA Texts and Translations Series in 2002.
-In Spring 2018, Toman’s translation of Justine Mintsa’s Histoire d’Awu (Awu’s Story) will be published by the University of Nebraska Press.
+In Spring 2018, Toman’s translation of Justine Mintsa’s Histoire d’Awu (Awu’s Story) was published by the University of Nebraska Press.
 She has also collaborated on several other translated volumes including Noureddine Aba’s It Was Yesterday Sabra and Chatila with E. Accad (L’Harmattan, 2004), she directed and edited the translation of Alice Endamne’s Afropean (Createspace 2015), and wrote the afterwords for The Fury and Cries of Women by A. Rawiri, translated by Sara Hanaburgh (University of Virginia Press, 2014) and Edna Merey-Apinda’s The Moonlight Tales, translated by Beth Johnston (Createspace 2016).

-Toman’s scholarly essays are included in Feminist Studies, Research in African Literatures, Meridians, The French Review, Northwest Review, Marginalia, French Literature Series, Arab Studies Quarterly, International Journal of the Humanities, Dalhousie French Studies, Women in French Studies, among other publications.
+Toman’s scholarly essays are included in Feminist Studies, Research in African Literatures, Meridians, The French Review, Northwest Review, Marginalia, French Literature Series, Arab Studies Quarterly, International Journal of the Humanities, Dalhousie French Studies, and Women in French Studies, among other publications.
 She has numerous essays in edited collections on African and Arab women writers, on postcolonial theory, and on littérature-monde and she prefaced the collection of short stories entitled, Entre nous (edited by Edna Merey-Apinda in 2016) which won La Journée du Manuscrit Francophone National Prize for Gabon (sponsored in part by UNESCO).

 Fulbright Teaching / Research Scholar, Beirut, Lebanon (Spring 2007)